Want to see the waterfalls in Tahiti? Let this post be your guide!

 You’ll get an overview of the island by going east and west coasts without breaking the bank.

-Season-wise, the wet season from November to April is the best time to see the waterfalls in their full glory.
+When is the best time of year to see waterfalls in Tahiti?
+The wet season from November to April is the best time to see the waterfalls in their full glory.
 That’s when it rains the most in Tahiti, which fills the lakes and increases the flow of streams that channel down the mountains in full.

 Pack bug repellent and sunscreen

-When you’re going to see a waterfall on Tahiti Island, make sure you’re bringing a bug repellent with you.
-Because mosquitos are common around Tahiti’s falls and they can be a nuisance.
+When you’re going to see a waterfall on Tahiti Island, make sure that you’ve a bug repellent with you.
+Because mosquitos are common around Tahiti’s falls and they can be a real nuisance.

 Bring swimwear for waterfall swimming